China's pork imports in April jump 170% to record high

 Though Chinese pork prices have also fallen steadily since early February, they are still about double where they were a year ago, and were three to four times U.S. pork prices in March, before plant shutdowns caused the latter to spike in mid-April.

-That U.S. price jump is likely to reduce imports in the coming month, while Chinese pork prices are also still falling on weak domestic demand.
+The jump in U.S. prices is likely to reduce imports in the coming month, while Chinese pork prices are still falling on weak domestic demand.

-U.S. pork exports to China set a record for the period from January to March, according to USDA.
+U.S. pork exports to China set a record for the period from January to March, according to data from the U.S. Agriculture Department.

 China also brought in 160,000 tonnes of beef in April, up 28% from the previous year.
-Imports of the meat in the first four months of the year rose 54% to 680,000 tonnes, according to customs data.
+Imports of the meat in the first four months of the year rose 54% to 680,000 tonnes, customs data showed.